instana/nodejs/CONTRIBUTING.md

 Make sure that your IDE is parsing .prettierrc.
 Otherwise, install the necessary plugins to make it so.

+Troubleshooting `pg_config: command not found`: The tests in this package depend on (among others) `pg-native` and that in turn depends on the native add-on `libpq`.
+That add-on might try to call `pg_config` during `npm install`.
+If `npm install` terminates with `pg_config: command not found`, install the PostgreSQL package for your system (e.g. `brew install postgresql` or similar).
+If you do not want to run any tests, you can also omit this step and install dependencies with `npm install --production` instead.

 ## Executing Tests Locally

 Some of the tests require infrastructure components (databases etc.) to run locally.
 The easiest way to run all required components locally is to use Docker and on top of this [Docker Compose](https://docs.docker.com/compose/).
 Start the script `bin/start-test-containers.sh` to set up all the necessary infrastructure.
 Once this is up, leave it running and, in second shell, start `bin/run-tests.sh`.
 This will set the necessary environment variables and kick off the tests.